Thursday, December 12, 2019

 1. I store my photos in print (again, one of the safest ways to store them).
 By "store in print," I mean that I publish my photos and memories in books and/or individual scrap pages.
 You MUST prioritize quality, though. {Find my recommendations here.}

-2. I love using a company where my entire projects are safely stored as well.
+2. I love using a company where my entire projects are safely stored digitally as well.
 So I not only have my photos saved in printed books and scrap pages like the ones shown below, but I have access to the digital versions of those works-of-heart as well.

 STORING MY PHOTOS DIGITALLY